 The design reinstates lost views of the Georgian host elevation previously hidden by low-quality 20th century extensions.
 Large glazed sliding doors and a cantilevered corner opening maximise views and connection to the historic rear garden, and towards Durham Cathedral and beyond.

-The project has been shortlisted at the 2022 Insider Media North East Property Awards, in the ‘Design Excellence’ category.
+The project was shortlisted at the 2022 Insider Media North East Property Awards, in the ‘Design Excellence’ category, and has been nominated for a 2023 RIBA North East Award.

 ‘When we purchased this home, we had hope and dreams.
 Thanks to BDN, these have been delivered, indeed exceeded.
 Our need was to create a home that would support and sustain us, in which to live active and enriched lives, whilst acknowledging and preparing for challenges which might come with age.